ontoligent/polo/README.md

 This lets Polo know where MALLET is and where your source files live.
-Of course, to use Polo, you need some source data -- a corpus file against which to train a topic model.
-Polo organizes this information in the following way:
+Of course, to use Polo, you need some source data -- a corpus file against which to train a topic model along with an extra stopwords file, plus some configuration information to tell MALLET how to train the model.
+Polo organizes this information in the following
+way:

 ```
 projects\